kodethon/Docs/source/programming-problems/custom.rst

 ======================

 A custom problem allows you to upload a zip file containing relevant test files.
-When a custom problem is created, we will generate the scaffold below inside the problem folder.
+When a custom problem is created, we will generate the folders in /home/kodethon:

 .. code-block:: yaml